pr4aveen/tp/docs/DeveloperGuide.md

 * Created Date
 * Tags

-Additionally, both need to work with Momentum's time tracking and statistics features.
+Additionally, both projects and tasks need to work with Momentum's time tracking and statistics features.
 Therefore, it is reasonable to have an abstract `TrackedItem` class that contains the fields and methods shared by both projects and tasks, and have `Project` and `Task` extend from it.

 Projects and tasks will then have fields and methods for the behaviours unique to each item.
 Specifically, a project will contain a list of tasks, and have methods that allow it to modify its own list of tasks.
 This results in the  structure illustrated by the class diagram below: